Fannon/search-bookmarks-history-and-tabs/README.md

 - This extension can (and should!) be triggered via keyboard shortcut.
   - The default is `CTRL` + `Shift` + `.`, but you can customize this.
-- Just type in your search query and it will search everything.
 - By default, the extension will open the selected result in a new active tab, or switch to an existing tab with the target url.
   - Hold `Shift` or `Alt` to open the result in the current tab
   - Hold `Ctrl` to open the result without closing the popup.